chrisjj12/Multi-Speaker-Identification/README.md

 ## How the Application Works

-The home page has two different buttons, "First Time User" and "Operation."
+The home page has three different buttons, "Home Page", "First Time User" and "Speaker Identifier."

 ### First Time User Instructions